Dimensionless numbers in fluid mechanics: Droplet formation

 Droplet formation mostly depends on momentum, viscosity and surface tension.
 In inkjet printing for example, an ink with a too high Ohnesorge number would not jet properly, and an ink with a too low Ohnesorge number would be jetted with many satellite drops.
+These dimensionless ratios can be obtained by relating each term in a consistent form, such as energy per volume or pressure.
+For example, the ratios of characteristic pressures (or energies per volume) for inertial, viscous, gravity, and surface tension effects gives dimensionless ratios of each pair.
+More fundamentally, these and other dimensionless numbers are derived from dimensional analysis and/or non-dimensionalization of the Navier-Stokes equations.
 Not all of the quantity ratios are explicitly named, though each of the unnamed ratios could be expressed as a product of two other named dimensionless numbers.

 List

 All numbers are dimensionless quantities.
 See other article for extensive list of dimensionless quantities.
 Certain dimensionless quantities of some importance to fluid mechanics are given below: